gorkhadev/gorkha.dev/syllabus/ruby/section-two/method.md

 comments: true
 ---

-# Method in Ruby language
+# Method in Ruby

-A Method allows us to write the piece of code at one place which get executed many times.
+A method allows us to write the piece of code at one place which get executed many times.
-This encourages modularity in the programs since the writing same code at different places tend to create more errors.
+This encourages modularity in the programs since writing the same code at different places tend to create more errors.

 __NOTE__: Ruby methods are similar to functions in other languages.